alipirani88/snpkit/README.md

 ```

 The above command will run variant calling (step 1) pipeline on a set of PE reads residing in test_readsdir.
 The results will be saved in output directory test_output_core.
 The config file contains options for some frequently used reference genome.
-To know which reference genomes are included in config file, look up the config file or check the help menu of the pipeline.
+To know which reference genomes are included in config file, look up the [config]() file or check the help menu of the pipeline.

+The results of variant calling will be placed in an individual folder for each sample.
+A log file for each sample will be generated and can be found in each sample folder inside the out directory.
+A single log file of this step will be generated in main output directory.
+For more information on log file prefix and convention, please refer [log](#log) section below.

 ## Customizing Config file: